Basith-Ahmed/ML-Trading-Bot/README.md

-# Machine Learning Bot with Bitcoin Data, Technical Indicators, and Logistic Regression
+# Machine Learning Bot with Technical Indicators and Logistic Regression

 This README explains a machine learning bot designed to predict optimal times for buying and selling stocks, incorporating a variety of features for enhanced analysis.